Key in a search term below to search our website.

 Many of the fossils found show that key adaptations were already becoming similar to those of the tetrapods living after Romer’s Gap.
 These include changes in limb structure, and well-developed lungs for breathing out of water.
 Such adaptations would have allowed these tetrapods to walk on land.
 However, detailed study has suggested that their legs were probably still too weak to allow them to walk without their body being in full contact with the ground.

-In the summer of 2015, scientists from National Museums Scotland completed a major excavation at Willie’s Hole.
+In the summer of 2015, National Museums Scotland completed a major excavation at Willie’s Hole.
 This excavation was unusual because the fossil-bearing rocks were located in a river bed and covered by fast flowing water.
 The river had to be diverted to allow the scientists to remove the fossils from the bedrock.

 The excavation site lies beneath the Whiteadder River.